About this listing

-A comfy little room with north Lake views, The Poppies is named for the Laura Ashley curtains framing its window.
-Sleep snug on a pretty bed with luxury pocket sprung mattress.
+A sweet little room with north Lake & fell views, The Poppies is named for the Laura Ashley curtains framing its window.
+Sleep snug in a pretty bed with luxury pocket sprung mattress.
+There is a nice walk in shower en-suite in the room.

 Given below is some SPECIFIC DESCRIPTION of The Poppies, one of 11 bedrooms at Blenheim Lodge Bed and Breakfast, Bowness-on-Windermere, and also a GENERAL DESCRIPTION of our family home.